wellcomecollection/wellcomecollection.org/.buildkite/e2e_on_pull_requests/README.md

 At both the choice steps, we're using `buildkite-agent pipeline upload` to dynamically add more steps to the pipeline.
 See the individual scripts/YAML files for more explanatory comments.

+## Implementation notes

+*   We use GitHub labels to track when a dev has declined to run e2es, because they're easily visible and use an interface we're already familiar with.

+*   We only turn on the e2e cluster when we're running tests, to reduce costs.